-1. The caste that has the minimum percentage of families in the lowest income group as well as the maximum percentage in the highest income group is the Brahmins.

-2. The caste that has the maximum percentage of families in the lowest income group are the backward, followed by the Ezhava.
+- 1) The caste that has the minimum percentage of families in the lowest income group as well as the maximum percentage in the highest income group is the Brahmin. - 2) The caste that has the maximum percentage of families in the lowest income group are the backward castes, followed by Ezhavas.
 These are also the two castes that have the minimum percentage of families in the highest income group.

-3. The two groups of Hindus that stand in the caste hierarchy in between the Brahmin on the one hand and the Ezhava and other backward communities on the other - Nairs and other Hindus - are below the average of all non-Brahmin castes in relation to the percentage of families in the lowest income groups (below Rs.
-120); while they are above the average in respect of the percentage in the income groups higher than these two.
+3) The two groups of Hindus that stand in the caste hierarchy in between the Brahmin on the one hand and the Ezhava and backward communities on the other - Nayars and other Hindus-are below the average of all castes in relation to the percentage of families in the two lowest income group (below Rs.
+120) while they are above the average in respect of the percentage in the income groups higher than these two.

-The same picture is seen in five typical villages of Cochin surveyed in 1936 both as regards per capita value of property of and net annual income per family.
+The same picture is seen in five typical villages of Cochin surveyed in 1936 both as regards per-capita value of property and net annual income per family (see tables on page 107).